krzylag/weblibrarian/readme.txt

 No Screenshots yet.

 == Changelog ==

+== 3.2.7.1 ==
+* Changed default for publication date to 1900-01-01 to deal with possible MySQL/PHP error on activation (out of range default for publication date).

 == 3.2.7 ==
 * Fixed up the jQuery UI, smoothed out the rough edges (eg got all of the